MassTransit/MassTransit/doc/source/overview/subscriptions.rst

     var bus = ServiceBusFactory.New(sbc =>
     {
-        //other settings

-        sbc.UseRabbitMq();

-        // nothing else is required for a
-        // rabbitmq configuration (UsingRabbitMqRouting is implicit)
+        // this is the recommended routing strategy, and will call 'sbc.UseRabbitMq()'. sbc.UseRabbitMqRouting();

+        // more config
     });